computerwala/skinLesionClassifier/README.md

 the chance of survival.

-This is a classification model that uses the HAM10000 dataset to classify skin lesions as either melanoma or non-melanoma.
+This is a classification model that uses the HAM10000 dataset to classify skin lesions as either melanoma (malignant) or non-melanoma (benign).
 It is trained on Google's Inception v3 Convolutional Neural Network (CNN) model.

 The model was trained using Keras and has an accuracy score of around 86%.